dtcimbal/aws-cloudformation-templates/aws/beanstalk/beanstalk-private-subnet-with-rds/README.md

-# Secure ECS cluster in private subnet with serverless RDS cluster
+# Beanstalk application and secure RDS instance in private subnet

 The template defines
-- secure ECS cluster in a private subnet
+- Beanstalk application
-- secure RDS serverless Aurora cluster in the same private subnet
+- secure RDS cluster in the a private subnet
 - bastion instance to setup ssh tunnel to secured resources
 - routes and security groups for all resources to control open ports and traffic to/from VPN resources